-4.3 A formal model
+3.2 A formal model

-The overall coordination model of SRML can be summarised as follows (see [1] for details).
+The coordination model of SRML, summarised below, is defined in terms of states and state transitions (see [1] for a detailed definition).
 We work over configurations of global computers defined by a set COMP of components (applications deployed over execution platforms) linked through wires (e.g. interconnections between components over a given communication network), the set of which we denote by WIRE.